-This ambitious package includes: extending the reporting requirement to public bodies with a budget of £36 million or more; mandating the specific reporting topics that statements must cover; requiring statements to be published on the new Government digital reporting service; setting a single reporting deadline and taking forwards options for penalties for non-compliance in line with the ongoing development of the Single Enforcement Body for employment rights.
-These measures will require legislative change and therefore I look forward to Parliamentary debate and will work to ensure the package of measures announced is passed in order to protect the most vulnerable people.
+I was further encouraged by the Government's subsequent public consultation on proposals to encourage greater transparency and compliance within the legislation, and whether the law should cover the public sector, not only businesses.
+The Government has since committed to stronger measures, for example by: extending the reporting requirement to public bodies with a budget of £36 million or more; mandating the specific reporting topics that statements must cover; requiring statements to be published on the new Government digital reporting service; setting a single reporting deadline and taking forward options for penalties for non-compliance in line with the ongoing development of the Single Enforcement Body for employment rights.
+As this requires legislative change, I will work hard to ensure the measures are passed when it is debated in Parliament to see the most vulnerable people protected.

-Furthermore, for the first time in primary legislation, the Nationality and Borders Bill will set out the circumstances in which confirmed victims will receive temporary leave to remain.
-Clause 53 sets out the circumstances in which a confirmed victim may qualify for a grant of temporary modern slavery-specific leave.
-This approach provides victims and decision makers clarity as to entitlement, in line with the UK’s international obligations.
-Crucially, this includes providing clarity that temporary leave to remain will be provided for any length of time necessary to enable victims to engage with authorities to help to bring their exploiters to justice.
-Given the provisions already contained within the Bill, I did not think it is necessary to support New Clause 47.
+For the first time in primary legislation, the Nationality and Borders Act sets out the circumstances in which confirmed victims will receive temporary leave to remain.
+This approach provides clarity, in line with the UK’s international obligations, that temporary leave to remain will be provided for as long as necessary to bring exploiters to justice.

-However, a blanket policy of granting discretionary leave risks creating the incentive for some to make false trafficking claims in an attempt fraudulently to obtain leave to remain.
-This suggested approach would put support for those who truly need help at risk.
-Having said this, of course, granting leave to remain is appropriate in some cases.
-However, the individual circumstances of a case should be central to the decision.
-I do not believe a decision on whether leave is granted should be determined by someone’s nationality.
+However, a blanket policy of granting discretionary leave risks creating the incentive for some to make false trafficking claims and would put support for those truly in need at risk.
+Of course, granting leave to remain is appropriate in some cases, but the decision should be based on individual circumstances, not nationality.